Sage-Bionetworks/ampADTargetDashboard/info.md

-## Welcome to the AMP-AD Wall of Targets!

-The Wall of Targets is an application to aggregate genomic evidence supporting candidate gene and module targets nominated by members of the AMP-AD consortium.

 ## Nominated Target List

 The following is a list of all genes nominated by AMP-AD groups as targets of interest.